amitkc00/Vending_Machine/README.md

 ## Phase 2 :-

 ### What to Do
 1. Add Database logic.
+Proper Schema Design.
 2. Add System Admin Role & Customer Role.
-3. Add Sales Report
+3. Add Sales Report.
+4. Follow Python Coding Standard.
+5. Does my Program conform to SOLID Principles.
+6. Encapsulate what varies and what remains the same.

 ## Phase 3 :-

 ### What to Do:-
+0. Is there a Design Pattern I can implement here.
 1. Add Logging Mechanism
 2. Add Exception Handling Mechanism.